Mitraclip

 D) The procedure is recommended for all patients with moderate to severe mitral regurgitation, regardless of surgical risk.

-Glenn Procedure
+Glenn Procedure in Single-Ventricle Heart Defects

-Q) Which of the following best describes the main goal of the Glenn procedure performed in patients with single-ventricle congenital heart defects, such as after the Norwood operation? #Congenital cardiac mock test on 8th Dec 24
+Q) Which of the following best describes the main goal of the Glenn procedure performed in patients with single-ventricle congenital heart defects, such as after the Norwood operation?

-A) To create a two-ventricle circulation by repairing the mitral and tricuspid valves.
+• A) To create a two-ventricle circulation by repairing the mitral and tricuspid valves.

-B) To establish direct pulmonary blood flow by redirecting the superior vena cava to the pulmonary arteries.
+• B) To establish direct pulmonary blood flow by redirecting the superior vena cava to the pulmonary arteries.

-C) To replace the right ventricle with a synthetic pump for systemic circulation.
+• C) To replace the right ventricle with a synthetic pump for systemic circulation.

-D) To connect the left atrium directly to the right ventricle to improve systemic oxygenation.
+• D) To connect the left atrium directly to the right ventricle to improve systemic oxygenation.

 Anticoagulation in valve surgery

-Q) IN which operative valve procedure, lifelong anticoagulation is required.
+Q: In which operative valve procedure is lifelong anticoagulation required?

-# Theme from mock test on 13.10.24 ( Plastic and cardiac)
+# Theme from mock test on 13.10.24 (Plastic and Cardiac)

 a) Valve Repair